cortinah/hockeystick/README.md

 - Thank you to Dirk Eddelbuettel for providing the .isConnected function from his [tint](https://CRAN.R-project.org/package=tint) package to test for internet connectivity.
+- Thank you to Chris Campbell and Steven Bernard of the FT Climate Graphics Explained newsletter for sharing their code for climatereanalyzer.org daily temperature chart (Temperature Records Broken…Again, 9 July 2023).
+This code is the foundation of the get_dailytemp() and plot_dailytemp() functions.

 ## Notes and resources